-9272 Retirement Law (2 gtr. hrs.)
+9272 Retirement Law (2 qtr. hrs.)

-A study of the legal aspects of retirement plans, including an introduction to the different types of retirement plans, gualified and non-gualified retirement plans, the Employee Retirement Income Security Act (ERISA), plans for the self-employed, individual retirement accounts, spousal rights, and the rules relating to contributions to and the distribution and taxation of retirement benefits, with an emphasis on the estate planning aspects.
+A study of the legal aspects of retirement plans, including an introduction to the different types of retirement plans, qualified and non-qualified retirement plans, the Employee Retirement Income Security Act (ERISA), plans for the self-employed, individual retirement accounts, spousal rights, and the rules relating to contributions to and the distribution and taxation of retirement benefits, with an emphasis on the estate planning aspects.

-9308 Sales Transactions: Domestic & International Law (3 gtr. hrs.)
+9308 Sales Transactions: Domestic & International Law (3 qtr. hrs.)